Geometry is a branch of mathematics that deals with the study of different geometrical shapes. It is of two types:

 Now, substitute the value of b in (1)

-Find the perimeter of a parallelogram whose base and height are 10cm and 5cm, respectively.
+Find the perimeter of a parallelogram whose base and side lengths are 10cm and 5cm, respectively.

 Substitute the values